 They collectively buy shares or other assets across many more companies than any individual could

-For example, trackers make it possible to invest in all the world’s stock markets via just one global index fund.
+For example, index trackers make it possible to invest in all the world’s stock markets via just one global tracker fund.

 Trackers are therefore a good way for everyday investors to get into the stock market without exposing themselves to the dangers of individual stock-picking.